The way audiences watch television has fundamentally changed over the past decades. Some said that the era of traditional TV ads is over.

 - According to the CTV & OTT landscape survey by Business Intelligence, we can expect the following change in video ad spend in the next 12 months:

 Benefits of Over the Top Advertising

-Advanced analytics - With all of the data obtained about your audience, you can use it to find which ads are working for you and which ones are not to optimize future ads with the insights you obtained.
+Advanced analytics.
+With all of the data obtained about your OTT audience, you can find which OTT ads are working for you and which ones are not to optimize future ads with the insights you obtained.

 Challenges of OTT Advertising